Tarangire National Park Tanzania (Activities & Attractions)

 What animals can you see in Tarangire National Park?

-Besides the large numbers of elephants, Tarangire Park is a home to a variety of other wild animals including the zebras, wildebeest, and the cape buffalos that concentrate in the park during the dry season of June to November.
+Besides the large numbers of elephants, Tarangire National Park is home to a variety of other wild animals including the zebras, wildebeest, and cape buffalos that concentrate in the park during the dry season of June to November.

 Birds: The Park is further spiced with large numbers of bird life.
-Tarangire Park habituates over 550 different bird species and many visitors refer it to as a heaven for bird enthusiasts and perfect suits a Tanzania birding safari itinerary.
-To Tanzania, Tarangire Park is the finest destination for bird viewing.
+Tarangire Park habituates over 550 different bird species and many visitors refer it to as a haven for bird enthusiasts and perfectly suits a Tanzania birding safari itinerary.
+In Tanzania, Tarangire Park is the finest destination for bird viewing.

 Tarangire National Park Tanzania Map